 At least 1 in 5 mothers (and 1 in 10 fathers) experience some form of mood or anxiety disorder during pregnancy or within the first year of a child’s birth.

 Perinatal Mood and Anxiety Disorders (PMAD) can arise during pregnancy, and can have many faces.
 It is not only about depression.
-Some women experience intense anxiety without depression, panic, or post traumatic stress.
-Some women experience bipolar depression, which is deep depression cycled with periods of high energy and a decreased need for sleep.
-Some women experience thoughts that are scary.
+Some new parents experience intense anxiety without depression, panic, or post traumatic stress.
+Some new parents experience bipolar depression, which is deep depression cycled with periods of high energy and a decreased need for sleep.
+Some new parents experience intrusive thoughts that are scary.
 When these thoughts frighten or disgust them, this does not mean they will hurt the baby.
 This often gets confused with Postpartum Psychosis, which is what we see in the news and is unfortunately called “postpartum depression” in the stories.
 Postpartum Psychosis is a separate and very rare illness in which the person has a complete break from reality.
 It only occurs in about 1 or 2 cases per 1000 births.